 This is especially important with screencasts.
 It’s fine to stop and keep going if a mistake is made during the filming process as long as there’s ample lead-time left.
 Cut out fumbles and filler time and use room tone to smooth the transition.

 Editing out a fumble:

-A majority of non-linear video editing programs will let you do this in one of two ways:
+If there’s a transition in a video that doesn’t need room tone but rather a little smooth-over, use crossfading.
+A majority of non-linear video editing programs do this in one of two ways:

 - Drag the beginning/end of one clip over the end/beginning of another

 - Line up the two clips next to each other and then apply a cross dissolve/fade.

 Big screens aren’t the only thing big about videos, they’re massive files too.
 Some programs, including Screenflow, capture the whole project as one file (in this case a .screenflow file).
 Other programs create a series of source files, project files, and even rendering files.
 All are massive.
 Enter an external hard drive to make this a little easier.

 When buying a great external hard drive, it might be a good idea to look for quality.
 Working with video, opt for at least 500GB of space, but we prefer 1TB+.